praetorius/vite-asset-collector

 README

-This TYPO3 extension uses TYPO3's AssetCollector API to embed frontend assets generated with vite.
-This means that you can use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 project.
+Bundle your TYPO3 frontend assets with vite, a modern and flexible frontend tool.
+This TYPO3 extension provides a future-proof integration for vite using TYPO3's AssetCollector API.
+This means that you can use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 projects.

 This extension is inspired by typo3-vite-demo which was created by Florian Geierstanger.